 Note: Only graduate hours may be used for graduate credit.
 Undergraduate hours cannot be transferred in for graduate credit.
 Under S&T rules a maximum of 9 accepted graduate credit hrs may can be transferred in and used for a Masters degree.
-These hours will also have to be acceptable to the Explosives Engineering Program.
+These hours will also have to be acceptable to the Explosives Engineering/Technology Program.
 Due to university regulations credit can only be accepted/transferred for courses taken at an accredited educational institution which gives academic credit for that course.
 Unfortunately credit cannot be given for experience.

 In order to conserve the high standards of the Explosives Engineering Master of Science and graduate certificate, only students with a strong background in math and science will be considered.
 Students applying for the MS should hold an applied science, technical or engineering degree that entails at least two semesters of calculus, and a semester each of physics, chemistry and statics/dynamics.
 This requirement is to ensure the student is successful at not only completing the degree, but understanding the basic engineering principles involved in explosives applications.
 Those not meeting this requirement must test out or complete the courses prior to acceptance into the program.